1992 VW GTI Build Notes - 2008

 I'm also looking at the suspension again.
 I'm thinking I want to go with H&R UltraLows to get the ride height where I want it.
 I'm hoping that I'll be able to sell the Bilsteins to offset some of the cost there.

 As it turns out, I was in absolutely no danger of loosing a wheel.
 These fuckers will-not-release now.
-I have the passenger side wheels swapped back to the Corrado steelies, breaking only 4 alan sockets in the process, but the front driver side is a nightmare.
-As of now, I have broken 2 more alan sockets, 3 bolt extractors (two if which are still lodged in the bolts on this adapter), my Dremel, a bit on my impact driver and about 16 noise ordnance laws cursing at this thing.
+I have the passenger side wheels swapped back to the Corrado steelies, breaking only 4 allen sockets in the process, but the front driver side is a nightmare.
+As of now, I have broken 2 more allen sockets, 3 bolt extractors (two if which are still lodged in the bolts on this adapter), my Dremel, a bit on my impact driver and about 16 noise ordnance laws cursing at this thing.
 I think there's probably some sheering force being applied between the hub and adapter causing some of the problem.
-Ugggh.
 I still have some ideas about getting it off, including heat and more work with the impact, but we'll see.

 I still have to swap out that driver side CV and the power steering return line has pretty much given up so I need to get a hydraulic replacement line for that and fill it back up with the bottle of steering fluid i have waiting for that job.